telerik/blazor-docs/components/multicolumncombobox/custom-value.md

 ---
 title: Custom Value
-page_title: ComboBox - Custom Value
+page_title: MultiColumnComboBox - Custom Value
-description: Custom values and user input in the ComboBox for Blazor.
+description: Custom values and user input in the MultiColumnComboBox for Blazor.
-slug: components/combobox/custom-value
+slug: multicolumncombobox-custom-value
-tags: telerik,blazor,combo,combobox,custom,value,input
+tags: telerik,blazor,multicolumncombobox,combobox,custom,value,input
 published: True
 position: 20
 ---

-# ComboBox Custom Values
+# MultiColumnComboBox Custom Values

-The ComboBox component allows the user to type in their own value that is not a part of the predefined set of options that the developer provided.
+The MultiColumnComboBox component allows the user to type in their own value that is not a part of the predefined set of options that the developer provided.

 The text entered by the user can still go into the field the combo box is bound to through two-way binding.